gruberchris/opengl-macos-project-template/README.md

 # OpenGL macOS Project Template

 This is a template project for macOS that uses OpenGL.
-It is a simple project that renders a triangle to the screen.
-The project uses CMake to build the project and uses the GLFW library to create an OpenGL context.
+It is a simple template with general dependencies useful for most OpenGL projects targeting Apple macOS.
+CMake is used to build the project and uses the GLFW library to create an OpenGL context.

 ## Building the Project